Diusrex/CMPUT301-Assignment1/README.md

    limitations under the License.

 This is my app for the first assignment.
+I have two separate UML diagrams: one shows just the 'core' of the my application, while the other includes all of the classes.

 All code that I found from others has the link at the beginning of the block.